aras62/vision-based-prediction/papers/video_papers.md

 ___
 <a name=video></a>
 <h2 style="color:#d52b0f";> Video Prediction Papers</h2>

-Below is the list of Video prediction papers sorted chronologically and according to the venues (in order of relevance) they were published in.
-Each paper in the list has an associated link to the publication page, and arxiv preprint or code links if available.
-By **clicking on the papers** you can get the following information:

-* **Datasets** used in the paper
-* **Metrics** used in the paper
-* **Bibtext** of the publication

-<h3>Papers</h3>
 <ul><a name=Chang_2022_CVPR/>
 <details close>
 <summary><strong><em>Chang et al., "STRPM: A Spatiotemporal Residual Predictive Model for High-Resolution Video Prediction", CVPR, 2022.</em></strong> <a href=https://openaccess.thecvf.com/content/CVPR2022/papers/Chang_STRPM_A_Spatiotemporal_Residual_Predictive_Model_for_High-Resolution_Video_Prediction_CVPR_2022_paper.pdf>paper</a> <a href=https://arxiv.org/pdf/2203.16084.pdf>arxiv</a></summary>